Southpac Trust Group

 The Cook Islands hosts Capital Security Bank (CSB), a full-service private bank established in 1997 that was developed in part to service entities managed by Cook Islands trustee companies, including Southpac.
 CSB is a SWIFT member, offers self-directed trading and managed investment accounts, and maintains a capital adequacy ratio exceeding Basel III requirements.

 The presence of an on-island bank with direct relationships to the trustee market simplifies account opening, custody, and transaction processing for Cook Islands trust structures.
-While trust assets do not need to be banked in the Cook Islands — and many clients hold accounts in Switzerland or other international banking centers — CSB provides a banking option within the same jurisdiction as the trustee, which can be advantageous for certain asset types and administrative requirements.
+Trust assets do not need to be banked in the Cook Islands, and many people hold accounts in Switzerland or other international banking centers.
+CSB provides a banking option within the same jurisdiction as the trustee, which can be advantageous for certain asset types and administrative requirements.

 The firm’s institutional scale also means its operational approach is more structured than smaller, founder-led trustees.
-Clients interact with dedicated client services officers rather than directly with principals.
-For some clients, this is an advantage—it reflects professional organizational depth and reduces key-person risk.
+People interact with dedicated services officers rather than directly with principals.
+For some, this is an advantage because it reflects professional organizational depth and reduces key-person risk.
 For others who prefer a direct relationship with the trustee’s decision-maker, smaller firms may offer different communication dynamics.